-On the second stop we visited a beautiful coral garden that had some of the best reefs I’ve ever seen during a snorkeling trip.
+On the second stop, we visited a beautiful coral garden with some of the best reefs I’ve ever seen on a snorkeling trip.
 It’s also a common spot for turtle spotting (we saw quite a few on our trip).

-The third and final spot was lunch at Coco Beach Restaurant, which is a on private island just off the coast of Moorea.
-This was easily one of the best meals I’ve had in French Polynesia, and it cannot be missed (but more on that later).
+The third and final spot was lunch at Coco Beach Restaurant, which is on a private island just off the coast of Moorea.
+This was easily one of the best meals I’ve had in French Polynesia, and you cannot miss it (but more on that later).

 My group of friends and I booked a private tour with Corallina Tours, and I can’t recommend them enough!
-The owner of the company is named Maui, and he’s an absolute legend who definitely helped us make the most of our time on Moorea.
+The company’s owner is named Maui, and he’s an absolute legend who helped us make the most of our time on Moorea.

 2) ATV Tour Through The Island

-You simply can’t leave Moorea without exploring the island’s lush green landscape, pineapple fields, and various viewpoints – and there’s no better way to do that then on an ATV Tour.
+You simply can’t leave Moorea without exploring the island’s lush green landscape, pineapple fields, and various viewpoints – and there’s no better way to do that than on an ATV Tour.

 Many of the paths on Moorea are really narrow and only accessible by ATV, and cruising through them is an adventure all on its own.
-You’ll get to visit iconic viewpoints like Belvedere Lookout and Magic Mountain, as well as drive through the island’s pineapple crops, and end the tour with a local jam tasting/ fresh pineapple juice.
+You’ll get to visit iconic viewpoints like Belvedere Lookout and Magic Mountain.
+You’ll also get to drive through the island’s pineapple crops and end the tour with a tasting of local jam or fresh pineapple juice.

-ATV tours are quite popular all over French Polynesia, but Moorea is definitely one of the best places to do do this!
-I actually did this tour on a rainy day and it was still a highlight of my trip, as the rain just added to the jungle vibes.
+ATV tours are quite popular all over French Polynesia, but Moorea is one of the best places to do this!
+I actually did this tour on a rainy day, and it was still a highlight of my trip, as the rain just added to the jungle vibes.

 3) Kayaking & Snorkeling Right Off the Coast

-One of the reasons why I fell in love with Moorea so hard is that the snorkeling just a few minute’s swim off the beaches were spectacular.
-I don’t think a single day passed where we didn’t grab our gear and enjoy a quick snorkel!
+One of the reasons why I fell in love with Moorea so hard is that the snorkeling just a few minute’s swim off the beaches was spectacular.
+I don’t think a single day passed when we didn’t grab our gear and enjoy a quick snorkel!

 There are some beautiful reefs and tons of marine life, and it’s a great way to get some exercise for an hour or two each day.
 We had rented a beachfront Airbnb near Maharepa, and that entire coastline has an awesome reef worth exploring.